Advanced Home Value Forecasting

 Using TensorFlow and Keras, I apply deep learning to our housing data to make predictions.
 The following procedures were applied to the model:

-• Data Preprocessing: Normalizing and transforming data to a format suitable for neural network training.
+• Data Preprocessing: Normalizing and transforming data for neural network training.

-• Model Definition: Using Keras to define the architecture of the neural network with layers, neurons, activation functions, etc.
+• Model Definition: Using Keras to define the architecture with layers, neurons, and activation functions.

-• Model Compilation: Specifying the loss function and optimizer to guide the training process.
+• Model Compilation: Specifying the loss function and optimizer.

-• Model Training: Feeding the preprocessed data into the model and adjusting the weights through backpropagation.
+• Model Training: Feeding data and adjusting weights through backpropagation.

-• Model Evaluation: Assessing the model’s performance with validation data and metrics.
+• Model Evaluation: Assessing performance with validation data and metrics.

-• Prediction: Using the trained model to predict housing prices based on new input data.
+• Prediction: Using the trained model to predict housing prices.

 Python code